sahilkhan117/sahilkhan117/README.md

 Hey!
 Everyone, My self [Sahil Khan](https://sahilkhan117.github.io), I am a passionate developer with a strong background in both web and software development.
 My expertise spans a wide range of technologies, including:<br>

-⚡ **Frontend Development:** Proficient in HTML, CSS, JavaScript, and React for creating responsive and dynamic user interfaces.<br>
+⚡ **Frontend Development:** Proficient in Advanced JavaScript, React, Motion (prev Framer Motion) and many more for creating dynamic , Intractive and Design friendly user interfaces.<br>
-🚀 **Backend Development:** Skilled in Node.js with Express, as well as Python framework like Flask for building scalable server-side applications.<br>
+🚀 **Backend Development:** Skilled in Node.js with Express, NEXT and as well as Python framework like Flask for building scalable WebApps.<br>
-⭐ **Database Management:** Experienced with SQL (eg. mysql), NoSQL (eg. Mongo) and also Vector Databases.<br>
+⭐ **Database Management:** Experienced with SQL (eg. MySQL), NoSQL (eg. MongoDB) and also Vector Databases.<br>

 📌 **Continuous Learning:** Always eager to explore and master new tools and technologies to stay updated with the industry trends.<br>I enjoy tackling complex problems and transforming ideas into functional, user-friendly applications.<br>